 Since marketing went digital, the industry hasn’t been the same.
 Recently, there has been a renewed interest in ‘marketing hacks’ as B2B marketers have started to realize traditional marketing methods are no longer useful in a competitive landscape.

-B2B marketers are on a constant search for effective digital marketing strategy.
+B2B marketers are on a constant search for an effective digital marketing strategy.
 From the future of CRM trends, to the latest social media practices, marketers are looking for ways to give their company a much-needed presence and branding boost.
 Though the following techniques are by no means revolutionary, they do work and have an important place in your digital marketing tool box.

 Ready to learn more?
 Keep reading for our favorite tried and true digital marketing strategies: